 The ECLS program includes three longitudinal studies that examine child development, school readiness, and early school experiences.
 Data on children's status at birth and at various points thereafter; children's transitions to nonparental care, early education programs, and school; and children's experiences and growth.

 Tracks the well-being of children in the United States.
 Data is provided nationally and state-by-state.
 You can generate custom graphs, maps, ranked lists, and state-by-state profiles.
 Also, download the entire Kids Count data set as delimited text files.
-Indicators include: Infant mortality & child deaths, juvenile arrests, low birth weight, immunizations, children in poverty, and more.
+Indicators include: Infant mortality & child deaths, juvenile arrests, low birth weight, immunizations, children in poverty, education, and more.